zumasys/docs/site/jbase/administration/installation-guides/linux/upgrading-to-5.8-linux/README.md

 ![Checking for dependencies #2](./UpgradingtoLinux58_8.jpg)

-Release directory can be set or accepted:
+Release directory can be set or accepted, as can all other options:

 ![Release directory](./UpgradingtoLinux58_9.jpg)